Yao Xiang: Flight to the south

-Shi Zhi died later that same year after his subordinate, Liu Xian (劉顯), assassinated him and defect to Ran Min.
+Shi Zhi died later that same year after his subordinate, Liu Xian, assassinated him and defected to Ran Min.
 Shi Zhi's death marked the end for Later Zhao, so Yizhong decided to submit to the Jin dynasty.
 After their submission was accepted, Yao Xiang was appointed General Who Pacifies the North and a few other positions.
 In 352, Yao Yizhong died, and before his death, he advised his sons to join Jin in the south now that the Shi clan had been destroyed.
 Yao Xiang succeeded his father but kept his death a secret.

-He attacked the counties of Fagan (發乾; present-day Guan County, Shandong), Yangping (陽平; present-day Shen County, Shandong) and Yuancheng (元城; present-day Daming county, Hebei) before stopping at Que'ao Crossing (碻磝, in present-day Chiping District, Shandong) to hand out appointments.
+He attacked the counties of Fagan (發乾; present-day Guan County, Shandong), Yangping (陽平; present-day Shen County, Shandong) and Yuancheng (元城; present-day Daming County, Hebei) before stopping at Que'ao Crossing (碻磝, in present-day Chiping District, Shandong) to hand out appointments.
 He then continued his journey, encountering Former Qin forces and suffering a defeat at Matian (麻田, east of present-day Luoyang, Henan) along the way.
 At Matian, Yao Xiang's horse was shot, so Yao Chang gave his horse to Xiang to allow him to escape.
 Fortunately for the two, reinforcements arrived in time to save them.
-Yao Xiang's group finally arrived in Jin at Xingyang, where only then he started mourning ritual for his father.
+Yao Xiang's group finally arrived in Jin at Xingyang, where only then he commenced the traditional mourning ritual for his father.

-Yao Xiang sent five of his younger brothers to the Jiankang as hostages.
+Yao Xiang sent five of his younger brothers to the Jin capital of Jiankang as hostages.
 The court accepted them and stationed Yao Xiang at Qiao (譙; present-day Bozhou, Anhui).
 The southlands were almost immediately charmed by Yao Xiang's personality and respected him greatly.
 Around this time, Yao Xiang visited the Jin official Xie Shang at Shouchun.
 Despite Xiang wearing a headscarf, Xie Shang easily recognised who he was, and the two quickly became close friends.